ZackyMrf/pharos_send/readme.md

 ⚠️ **IMPORTANT** ⚠️

 - **Never share your `private_key.txt` or commit it to a public repository**
-- **Keep your `token.txt` confidential**
-- Both files are included in `.gitignore` to prevent accidental exposure
+- Sensitive files are included in `.gitignore` by default
-- The faucet bot generates new wallets and saves them to `wallets.txt` – keep this file secure
+- Faucet-generated wallets are stored in `wallets.txt`—keep it secure

 ---